 Nick Gamse concentrates his practice in First Amendment and media law, and complex civil litigation.

 Nick has extensive experience in media and entertainment litigation.
-He has represented leading media companies, celebrities, and journalists in disputes spanning a wide variety of issues, including antitrust, breach of contract, copyright, defamation, employment, First Amendment and freedom of speech, government investigations, news access and newsgathering, and privacy.
+He has represented leading media companies, celebrities, and journalists in disputes spanning a wide variety of issues, including antitrust, breach of contract, copyright, defamation, employment, First Amendment and freedom of speech, government investigations, news access and newsgathering, privacy and theme park disputes.
 In addition to an active litigation practice, Nick also provides counselling to media companies and journalists to help identify and address liability issues prior to publication.
-Prior to his legal career, Nick worked as a management consultant advising companies in the media business.
+He is active in the media law bar, and currently serves as the Secretary of the D.C.
+Bar's Media Law Committee, and as a member of the Council for Court Excellence Bench-Bar-Media Dialogue Committee.
+Earlier in his career, Nick worked as a management consultant advising companies in the media business.

 Nick frequently litigates professional liability matters, and has counseled accounting, consulting, and law firms in numerous breach of contract and professional negligence disputes.
 In addition, he has represented clients in a number of other substantive areas, such as higher education, the False Claims Act, and unfair competition.
 While many of Nick’s representations are for large clients, he regularly counsels individuals and start-ups.

 Born and raised in the Washington, DC area, Nick graduated from the University of Virginia in 2005 and the JD-MBA program at Northwestern in 2011, where he was a member of the Northwestern University Law Review and Order of the Coif.
 He served as a law clerk to Chief Judge Dennis Jacobs on the United States Court of Appeals for the Second Circuit prior to joining Williams & Connolly in 2013.
-Nick is a member of the Firm’s Diversity & Inclusion and Hiring Committees.
+Nick serves as Co-Chair of the firm's Families Committee, and is a member of the firm’s Diversity & Inclusion and Hiring Committees.

 - The Indecency of Indecency, 22 Fordham Intell.
 Prop.
 Media & Ent.
 L.J.
 287 (2012)